orb-lang/helm/doc/md/helm/raga/edit-title.md

 # Edit premise title

-A simple, single\-purpose raga for editing the title of a session premise\.
+A simple, single\-purpose raga for editing a string of non\-Lua text\.
+Currently only used for the title of a session premise, and may need more work to generalize properly\.
-This is ugly and really should be able to be generalized, but without a proper raga stack it's the best we can do\.

 ```lua